 Taxpayer A person chargeable with tax leviable under the Income Tax Act, 58 of 1962.
-Tax resident Resident means either of the following: 1 A natural person who is: • ordinarily resident in South Africa (you consider South Africa to be your real home); or • physically present (from 1 March 2005) in South Africa for: - at least 92 days in the current tax year; and - each of the preceding five tax years; and - at least 916 days during the five preceding tax years.
+Tax resident Resident means either of the following: A natural person who is: ordinarily resident in South Africa (you consider South Africa to be your real home); or physically present (from 1 March 2005) in South Africa for: at least 92 days in the current tax year; and each of the preceding five tax years; and at least 916 days during the five preceding tax years.
 Note: The above days do not need to be consecutive.
-Resident excludes: • A natural person who was previously regarded as a deemed resident, if physically absent from South Africa for a continuous period of at least 330 days from the date of departure. • A person who is deemed to be exclusively a resident of another country for the purposes of the application of any double taxation agreement.
+Resident excludes: A natural person who was previously regarded as a deemed resident, if physically absent from South Africa for a continuous period of at least 330 days from the date of departure.
+A person who is deemed to be exclusively a resident of another country for the purposes of the application of any double taxation agreement.
+2 A company or trust that is incorporated, established, formed or has its place of effective management in South Africa.
 Year of assessment (tax year) A period of 12 months.
 For individuals and trusts, the year of assessment starts on 1 March and ends on 28 or 29 February each year.
 For companies and close corporations the year of assessment is the financial year of the company or close corporation.